Quasi-Conformal Convolution : A Learnable Convolution for Deep Learning on Simply Connected Open Surfaces

 \subsection{Computational Quasi-Conformal Mapping}

-Computational quasi-conformal mapping is a powerful tool to control the geometric variation and topology in image science \cite{lam2014landmark} and surface processing \cite{levy2002least,gu2004genus}.
-Benefitting from the Beltrami representation, the mapping between two different domains can preserve good geometric properties like bijectivity and smoothness, through controlling the Beltrami coefficients with such representation of mappings.
+{To define deformable convolution on surfaces, it is essential to control the deformation.
+Computational quasi-conformal mapping offers a powerful tool for managing this, with successful applications in image science~\cite{lam2014landmark} and surface processing~\cite{levy2002least,gu2004genus}}.
+Benefitting from the Beltrami representation, the mapping between two different domains can preserve good geometric properties like bijectivity and smoothness, through controlling the Beltrami coefficients with such a representation of mappings.
 Driven by the motivation to preserve different geometric information, ways of parameterization methods are proposed~\cite{gu2003global}.
 Such convenient representations are also popular and succeed in the computational fabrication community~\cite{Soliman:2018:OCS,Crane:2013:RFC,panetta2019x}.
-With the capability to handle large deformations, the quasi-conformal method also succeeds in registration for images~\cite{lam2014landmark} and surfaces~\cite{choi2015fast} and segmentation with topology- and convexity prior~\cite{zhang2021topology,zhang2024qis}.
+With the capability to handle large deformations, the quasi-conformal method also succeeds in registration~\cite{lam2014landmark,choi2015fast}, restoration~\cite{zhang2025deformation}, and segmentation with topology- and convexity prior~\cite{zhang2025qis,zhang2024learning}.
 In \cite{zhang2022nondeterministic,zhang2022new}, quasi-conformality is used for deformation analysis with uncertainties to study medical images for disease analysis.